eclipse-epsilon/epsilon-website/mkdocs/docs/doc/articles/debugger.md

 ```

 * The first line wraps the module with Epsilon's DAP server and indicates that it will listen on a certain port (it can be a port of your choosing, or 0 to pick any available port).
-* The second line starts the server and blocks until the script has completed its execution: the server will automatically shut down once the script has completed its execution.
+* The second line starts the server and blocks until the program has completed its execution: the server will automatically shut down once the program has completed its execution.
 * The third line retrieves the result of `module.execute()`: it will also rethrow any exceptions produced by `module.execute()`.

-The script will not start its execution until a DAP client connects to it, to allow you to set any necessary breakpoints.
+The program will not start its execution until a DAP client connects to it, to allow you to set any necessary breakpoints.

 The next step is to connect to the DAP server with your DAP client of choice.
 Several options are discussed in the [DAP client](#debug-adapter-protocol-clients-tested-with-epsilon) section.

 ### Mapping module URIs to your IDE files

-If your Epsilon scripts are being loaded from URIs rather than regular files, you will need to tell the `EpsilonDebugServer` how to map those module URIs to the files with your breakpoints.
+If your Epsilon programs are being loaded from URIs rather than regular files, you will need to tell the `EpsilonDebugServer` how to map those module URIs to the files with your breakpoints.
 Here is a simplified excerpt from the `DebugClasspathBasedEOL` example, which shows how to do this:

 ```java